younesk93/Employee-Database-Analysis/README.md

 ## Background

-I will design the tables to hold data in the CSVs, import the CSVs into a SQL database, and answer questions about the data.
+I have designed the tables to hold data in the CSVs, import the CSVs into a SQL database, and answer questions about the data.

 1. Data Modeling